Oskin Leadership Institute

-Dr. Arthur J. Schwartz joined the Oskin Leadership Institute in September, 2011, as its executive director and professor of education.
+Dr. Arthur J. Schwartz joined the Oskin Leadership Institute in September 2011, as its founding director and professor of leadership studies.

 He comes to the university from the United States Air Force Academy, where he was that institution’s Senior Scholar.
 Prior to his Air Force Academy appointment, Dr. Schwartz served fourteen years as a senior executive with the John Templeton Foundation, including six years as its Executive Vice President.

 He is widely known for collaborating with Dr. Martin E.P.
 Seligman at the University of Pennsylvania in catalyzing the field of positive psychology, and he has also contributed to the field of character education, co-conceiving the idea for the award-winning National Schools of Character program, administered by the Character Education Partnership.

 Previously, Dr. Schwartz served as a director of dropout prevention programs for the School District of Philadelphia.
 Since 1992, he has focused his research on adolescent moral development and his articles have appeared in the Harvard Educational Review, Journal of Moral Education, and The Chronicle of Higher Education, among other publications.
 Dr. Schwartz received his doctorate in moral education from Harvard University and he is currently a senior fellow at the Center on Adolescence at Stanford University.

 Dr. Schwartz has the honor to serve on two non-profit boards: Character.org and the International Leadership Association.

 - Dr. Schwartz recently edited and wrote the lead chapter for Developing Ethical Leaders, a Jossey-Bass publication.
 Click here to read his chapter on inspiring and equipping students to be ethical leaders.

 - Dr. Schwartz presented his research on the nature of courage during a recent President’s Invited Lecture.
 To download a published version of his talk, click here.